BanterBoy/scripts-blog/_posts/functions/Add-ADUsertoLocalGroup.md

 *[        Download]: Click this button to Download the script.
 *[Back to Functions]: Click here to go back to the Functions Index *[Table of contents generated with markdown-toc]: Click here to create your own.

-*[Back to Top]: Click to go back to the top of the page *[        Download]: Click this button to Download the script.
-*[Back to Functions]: Click here to go back to the Functions Index *[Table of contents generated with markdown-toc]: Click here to create your own.